TUBA-WISP II study

 Recommendations for high-risk women

-Women who carry a gene mutation (alteration in DNA, something called pathogenic variant) in the BRCA1, BRCA2, BRIP1, RAD51C, or RAD51D gene are advised to have the fallopian tubes and ovaries preventively removed (medical term: risk-reducing salpingo-oophorectomy, RRSO).
+Women who carry a gene mutation (alteration in DNA, something called pathogenic variant) in the BRCA1, BRCA2, BRIP1, RAD51C, RAD51D or PALB2 gene are advised to have the fallopian tubes and ovaries preventively removed (medical term: risk-reducing salpingo-oophorectomy, RRSO).
 As the risk of ovarian cancer increases by age, this preventive surgery must be performed before the age that the risk of ovarian cancer starts to rise.
-Therefore, BRCA1 carriers are advised to undergo RRSO between the ages of 35 and 40 years; BRCA2 carriers between the ages of 40 and 45 years; and carriers of a BRIP1, RAD51C, or RAD51D pathogenic variant between the ages of 45 and 50 years.
+Therefore, BRCA1 carriers are advised to undergo RRSO between the ages of 35 and 40 years; BRCA2 carriers between the ages of 40 and 45 years; and carriers of a BRIP1, RAD51C, RAD51D or PALB2 pathogenic variant between the ages of 45 and 50 years.

 Surgery and its consequences